Lounes78/Digit-Recognition-model-without-using-TensorFlow/README.md

 I have provided a Python script (`convert_to_csv.py`) to convert the binary MNIST dataset provided in LeCun web site into CSV format.

-## Contributing

-Contributions are welcome!
-If you'd like to improve this project or fix any issues, please fork the repository and create a pull request.

-## License

-This project is licensed under the MIT License

-## Acknowledgments

-- The MNIST dataset used in this project is provided by Yann LeCun and Corinna Cortes.
-You can find more information about the dataset [here](http://yann.lecun.com/exdb/mnist/).

-Feel free to expand on this README with additional sections as needed for your project.